ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

 point in the south direction; however, depending on the CSP considered, the heliostats may be orientated differently.
 In our scenario, we orient the heliostats upwards, i.e., they point directly at the sky.
 A further element of a kinematics configuration is ``KinematicsDeviations`` which are small disturbance parameters representing offsets caused by the two-joint kinematics modeled in ``ARTIST``.
-In this tutorial, we ignore these deviations for now.
+In this tutorial, we ignore these deviations.
 Therefore, we can create the kinematics prototype by generating a ``KinematicsPrototypeConfig`` object as:

 .. code-block::